horitahiroshi/shadow-denoising/README.md

 ### **3.2.
 Clustering the luminance clusters based on color**

-Since the goal of this algorithm is to remove shadow by redistributing the pixel values from shadowed regions based on lit regions' histogram, it is necessary to find each subregions from luminance clustering so the equalization is done properly.
+Since the goal of this algorithm is to remove shadow by redistributing the pixel values from shadowed regions based on lit regions' histogram, it is necessary to find each subregions from luminance clustering so the shaow removal is done properly.

-In other words, the shadowed regions of road must be equalized based on lit region of road, and so for forest leafs and woods regions.
+In other words, the color levels from shadowed regions of road must be readjusted based on lit region of road, and so for forest leafs and woods regions.

 Then, in this step clustering based on color seems to be the most appropriate approach.
 The result of this step can be seen at the Figure 6.